 Visiting Iguazu Falls is a must while in Argentina!
 I hope this post has helped show how easy it is to visit Iguazu Falls from Puerto Iguazu.

-Looking for more inspiration for travelling in Argentina?
+Looking for more inspiration for travelling in South America?

 How to cross the border from Argentina to Brazil at Iguazu Falls